Gediz Delta

 and has a biodiversity of plants and birds.
 It is a Ramsar site since 1998 and an Important Bird Area since 2000.
 It is 26 km from İzmir city center.

 Flora and fauna

 The delta is home to more than 250 bird species and hosts approximately 80,000 birds in winter.
 It provides shelter for 10% of the world's flamingo population.

 History

-Remains of the former Ionian town of Leucae is located on the delta.
+Remains of the former Ionian town of Leucae are located on the delta.

 Economy

 Çamaltı Salt Pan, which is located on the delta, provides one third of Turkey's salt production.